-Due to a tragic explosion at the main manufacturing plant in Louisville, KY, there is a shortage of acetylene, the cutting fuel that reaches the highest temperature for cutting, oxy-welding, and brazing.
+Due to a tragic explosion at the main manufacturing plant in Louisville, KY, (2011) there was a shortage of acetylene, the cutting fuel that reaches the highest temperature for cutting, oxy-welding, and brazing.
 Without entering into a debate about the best cutting fuel, the current shortage means that welders will need to explore alternative fuels and the appropriate equipment modifications in order to keep working.

 Propane as an Acetylene Alternative

 Propane and other propane-based fuels are frequently used as substitutes for acetylene.
 In fact, many cutting operations are saving on fuel costs after switching over to propane.
 While propane doesn’t burn hot enough for welding, its outer cone offers a high number of BTUs.
 The flame for acetylene concentrates the heat inside the cone, which means that welders used to acetylene will need to adapt their techniques.
 Cutting with the inner cone of propane will only result in frustration.